1n the Power shift Era ahead. the primary ideological

 as a state within a state.
 Changes in the supreme leadership in

-Tehran thus reflected the evolution of the Iranian terrorist policy.
+Tehran thus reflected the evolution of the Iranian terrorist

-Hojatoleslam Ali-Akbar Hashemi-Rafsanjani, who used terrorism
+most notably, Hojatoleslam Ali-Akbar Hashemi-Rafsanjani, who used

-low formal religious education.
+his relatively low formal religious education.

 It should be remembered that Hashemi-Rafsanjani has played a